dannguyen/journalism-syllabi/README.md

 <a href="http://www.cs171.org/2015/">Homepage</a> /
 <a href="http://www.cs171.org/2015/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The amount and complexity of information produced in science, engineering, business, and everyday human activity is increasing at staggering rates.
+        The amount and complexity of information produced in science, engineering, business, and everyday human activity is increasing at staggering rates.
 The goal of this course is to expose you to visual representation methods and techniques that increase the understanding of complex data.
-Good visualiza...</em></p>
+Good visualiza
+        </small></p>

         <p>Instructors: Alexander Lex</p>
     </td>
     <td>
-        Harvard University
+        <small>Harvard University</small>
     </td>
   </tr>